Profiles in "Philosophy" Expertise Area

 • Affolter has taught classes on law and political philosophy.

-• Rigoni's research interests include legal philosophy, legal reasoning, logic, semantics, contract law and restitution.
-He has previously taught Ethics, Business Ethics, Law & Philosophy, Political Economy and Philosophy.
+• Rigoni's research interests include legal reasoning, legal philosophy, precedent, and AI.
+He has taught courses in Ethics, Law & Philosophy, Political Economy, Intro to Philosophy, and Barrett’s The Human Event.

 • Yoshikawa expertise includes ethics: philosophy of happiness, virtue ethics, and Christian and Buddhist ethics.

-• Klein specialize in ethics, popular culture, and the philosophy of sport.
+• Klein specialize in sports ethics and philosophy of sport.

 • Saint's research focuses on the psychological, social, and moral significance of fictional stories and narrative.